raveenapp/website/content/posts/2025homelab.md

 **insert image of new setup**

 I will probably make some posts outlines how I set up some of the services I am running cause I found the documentation for those to be insufficent.
+You can click on the homelab to see more!